wltb/ff_feedcleaner/README.md

 While these do (roughly) the same, the regular expressions for the *xpath_regex* objects are clearly more elegant, at the expense of finding a nice XPath, of course.
 In the NY Times objects, we also can see the different ways of inserting a "&amp;amp;" into the feed.
 In the *regex* case, this has to be done literally, with the *xpath_regex*, there must be a "&" in the *replacement* value.

-##Logging
+##Extended Logging
-Extended logging can be enabled by changing the *$debug* variable at the start of the *ff_FeedCleaner* class in init.php to *true*, or by enabling the global extended logging in Tiny Tiny RSS.
+Extended logging can be enabled by setting the corresponding checkbox in the preferences tab, or by enabling the global extended logging in Tiny Tiny RSS.
-Errors are always logged, regardless of the value of *$debug*.
+Regardless of these two settings, errors are always logged.
 The log entries go into what you have defined in LOG_DESTINATION in Tiny Tiny RSSes config.php.

 If you enable extended (local) logging, the activity of the plugin will be reported with great detail.
 In particular, if you see no output at all, none of your objects in the configuration matched any of your subscribed feeds.